SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/04userupdate.rst

         )

    //make it a JSON Object
-   val addressModelAsJSONObject = JSONObject(myAddressModel)
+   val myAddressModelAsJSONObject = JSONObject(myAddressModel)

    //add it to the details
    val details: Map<String, Any> = mapOf(
-                "firstName" to "Droid",
+                "firstName" to "John",
-                "lastName" to "Test",
+                "lastName" to "Doe",
-                "address" to addressModelAsJSONObject)
+                "address" to myAddressModelAsJSONObject)

    userService?.updateUser(details = details, userId = 123, token = "AAA.BBB.CCC") { error ->